 1897: The Henrietta was the last excursion paddle wheeler to visit Mankato.
 (See photo above.)

 1910-11: Rapidan Dam constructed, with first power generated to Mankato.

 1919: Sinclair Lewis wrote a portion of his novel “Main Street” in Mankato.

 1937: Ski Haven opened for downhill skiing by Harvey Anderson.
-Now Mount Kato.
+In 1977, it became known as Mount Kato.

 1938: First area radio station, KYSM, began broadcasting.

 1940: Maud Hart Lovelace, born and raised in Mankato, publishes first book in Betsy-Tacy series.
 More about Betsy-Tacy.
 Go>

 1946: Mankato Area Vocational-Technical Institute approved as first in Minnesota.
 Now South Central College.

 1948: William Carlson established Carlson Letter Service in the basement of his home in North Mankato.
 Became Carlson Craft in 1974.